hayleencc/python-pizza-planet/.github/pull_request_template.md

 #### 🛠 What I changed:

-List out what you changed (keep it simple) or writing the files changed using bullet points
+List out what you changed or writing the files changed using bullet points

 #### 🗃️ Trello Issues: